qmk/qmk_firmware/keyboards/40percentclub/4pack/readme.md

 You can find the main blog post about this macropad [here](http://www.40percent.club/2017/07/4-pack.html), also the Gerber files and other documentation is located [here](https://git.40percent.club/di0ib/Misc/src/branch/master/4pack).

-I've realized this keyboard was missing a QMK firmware, so I've decided to make one to benefit from QMK.

-There were two struggles while I was building this keyboard firmware:

-1. The pinout didn't have a matrix, pins were directly connected to the io pins.
-I've realized for the row value, I needed to use `B0` (ground pin) in this case.
-2. Leds' both anode and cathode pins were connected to io pins, so some GPIO commands needed to set them and light them.

-While building, I've used header pins directly instead of sockets as mentioned, also, I've used 1k ohm resistors, along with Gateron greens (my favorite cheap macropad switches).
-These worked out nicely.

 Keyboard Maintainer: [Arda Kilicdagi](http://github.com/ardakilic), [The QMK Community](https://github.com/qmk)
 Hardware Supported: 4 Pack PCB, Pro Micro
 Hardware Availability: [40percent.club](https://git.40percent.club/di0ib/Misc/src/branch/master/4pack)